Skip to Main Content

 Finding Sources to Support Pop Culture Analysis & the Research Essay

-• Evaluate information and its sources critically; Incorporate selected information into your knowledge base
+• Evaluate information sources critically and incorporate information into your understanding of a topic

 • Understand economic, legal, and social issues related to the use of information; access and use information ethically and legally